Leagrave railway station

-Leagrave railway station is located in Leagrave, a suburb in the north of Luton in Bedfordshire, England.
-Leagrave station is situated on the Midland Main Line 33¾ miles (54 km) north of London St Pancras International.
-The station is managed by Thameslink, and is served by the Thameslink route.
+Leagrave railway station is located in Leagrave, a suburb in the north of Luton, in Bedfordshire, England.
+It is situated on the Midland Main Line, 33¾ miles (54 km) north of London St Pancras International.
+The station is managed by Govia Thameslink Railway, which also operates all services on the Thameslink route.

 History

 The station was built by the Midland Railway in 1868 on the eastern side of Leagrave Village as part of the extension to St. Pancras line.
 Passenger services began on 13 July 1868.

 The old Midland station buildings still exist, having been carefully restored in the 1980s.
-The station buildings underwent some further alteration when ticket barriers were installed along with some external alteration to the façades where former windows were made into door ways.
+The station buildings underwent some further alteration in 2011 when ticket barriers were installed along with some external alteration to the façades where former windows were made into door ways.
 The buildings are locally listed as being of significant architectural merit.

 Facilities

+Leagrave station is a commuter station serving Luton North and surrounding villages, it has seen an increase in passenger number of circa 25% over the period 2010 to 2015 to 1.9million passengers per annum.
+There is a newsagent and toilet facilities on platform 4, an independent coffee shop on platform 1 a taxi rank outside platform 4 and a minicab office outside the station adjacent to the main building.
+Car parking can be found on both sides of the station.
+The station is staffed during the day and evening, although Thameslink has proposed closing the ticket office.

-There is a car park besides Leagrave Common ground just 10 minutes walking distance from Leagrave station towards Sundon Park.
-There are two entrances to the station, the main entrance via the original station buildings is from Station Road adjacent to the junction with Capron Road.
-The other entrance next to the southbound tracks on platform one, can be accessed from Grange Avenue.
+There is a free Council car park besides Leagrave Common ground just 10 minutes walking distance from Leagrave station towards Sundon Park.

 The station has a PlusBus scheme where train and bus tickets can be bought together for a cheaper price.
 It is in the same area as Luton and Luton Parkway stations.